visualregressiontesting/visual-regression-workshop/lessons/01_wraith/02_basics.md

 ## Assignment

-1. In your visual regression workshop folder create a folder call 'wraith',
-2. Change directory into the wraith folder and initialize Wraith by running `wraith setup`.
-- Open 'wraith/configs/config.yaml' in your editor of choice.
+1. Open 'wraith/configs/config.yaml' in your editor of choice.
-- Update the `domains` section to point to your local server and the live site: [http://mpgilbertusa.github.io/Responsive-Starter-Kit-Pro-Sass/](http://mpgilbertusa.github.io/Responsive-Starter-Kit-Pro-Sass/).
+2. Update the `domains` section to point to your local server and the live site: [http://mpgilbertusa.github.io/Responsive-Starter-Kit-Pro-Sass/](http://mpgilbertusa.github.io/Responsive-Starter-Kit-Pro-Sass/).
 (See [spoilers section](#spoilers) for hints).
 - Update the `paths` section to include each page.
 (Again, see the [spoilers section](#spoilers) below for all the paths).
 - Run Wraith via `wraith capture config`.
 - View gallery output by running `open shots/gallery.html` (or open via your browser of choice).
-- Find any differences between the two sites.
-There should only be one.
+- Find all of the differences between the two sites.

 ### Extra Credit